Police name teenager killed after parked car hit by vehicle in Moerewa

 A 66-year-old man died on April 6 when the vehicle he was driving left the road and crashed into a tree on Brooks Rd, Waipu, but the cause may have been a medical event.

-His death has been referred to the Coroner.
+His death has been referred to a coroner.
 Police said the man was carrying out essential travel at the time.